TeamNCMC/features-from-dlc/README.md

 ##### Global variables
 ###### Physical parameters
 This is where we convert images to real-world units.
 Those values are used only if they are missing from the settings.toml file placed next to the DLC files to analyze or if it does not exist.
 - `PIXEL_SIZE`: Conversion factor from image coordinates to real-world length, expressed in unit of length (eg. mm).
 To measure that, you can open a video in Fiji (File > Import > Movie (FFMPEG)).
-Then with the Line tool, measure in pixels the length of known object.
-Then, `PIXEL_SIZE` will be $length_{mm}/length_{pixels}$, optionally averaging two conversion in the horizontal and vertical directions.
+Then with the Line tool, measure in pixels the length of a known object.
+Then, `PIXEL_SIZE` will be $length_{mm}/length_{pixels}$, optionally averaging two conversions in the horizontal and vertical directions.
 - `CLIP_DURATION`: Duration of the video clips, in units of time (eg. seconds).
 Each DLC file contains $n_{frames}$ lines, so we use that to convert frames to real-world time.
 - `STIM_TIME`: tuple with 2 elements.
 The onset and offset of the stimulation in the video clip, in the same units as `CLIP_DURATION`.
 - `FRAMERATE`: This is **not** the actual framerate of the videos.
 It is used to create a generic time vector on which the time series are aligned, so that we can properly average each trace at the same time points.
 It should correspond to the lowest framerate you have in your videos.